1987

 Hide would often answer they started dyeing their hair, putting it up, and wearing make-up because they liked it and thought it was cool.
 They weren't doing it to try to get attention or sell records.
 They weren't even musicians to sell, they were musicians because that is what they wanted to do.
 Funny side note: as the band was getting busier, in order to save time, some members would sleep with their hair still sprayed up.
 U-ta recalls placing pillows in particular positions in order not to squash the hair.

 On November 2, the band appeared on the NHK television show "Audition" and performed "Sexual XXXXX!," which U-ta recalls the judging committee chairman Ichiro Fujiyama telling the band that the song is banned.
 Perhaps, too risque for an old time vocalist known in his latter years for doing coffee creamer commercials.
-On the 17th, the band performed live for the radio show "Hitachi Fan!
+On the 17th, the band performed live for the NHK radio show "Hitachi Fan!
 Fun!
 Today" for a younger and more enthusiastic audience.
+While it was a public performance, the band to appear on the show was not announced and though it was a late night appearance, many fans made it to the performance.
 Fellow Gunma band Rogue also appeared.
-On the 18th, they were on the radio show "Audition".
+This particular episode was "New Band Gig Vol.1."
+On the 18th, Buck-Tick were on the NHK radio show "Audition".
 I am not sure if the radio show and tv show "Audition" are connected, if they simply broadcast the same thing on both mediums.
-On the 23rd, the band appeared on Chiba TV.
+On the 19th, Atsushi appeared on the FM Yokohama radio show "Hot & Now."
+On the 23rd, the band appeared on the Chiba TV show "Teledio 7."

 magazine cover On November 27, the book Buck-Tick was released.
 It is comprised mostly of photos but also has a history of the band, a section for each member, and even song lyrics.
 In December, Atsushi was on the cover of "Fool's Mate" magazine, marking the first time Buck-Tick was on a magazine cover.